-Swindon Borough Council are responsible for ensuring safe, cost-effective transport services to mainstream, special schools and colleges for children and young people who have been assessed as requiring a seat on a bus, minibus or taxi provided by the local authority.
+Swindon Borough Council are responsible for ensuring safe, cost-effective travel services to mainstream, special schools and colleges for children and young people who have been assessed as eligible.
 It is likely that the other children in the vehicle will be attending the same provision as your child.